eukras/refspy/README.md

 * Find biblical references in strings, using normal shorthands
 * Construct and manipulate verses, ranges, and references
-* Format references as names, abbreviations, or URL parameters
+* Format references as names, abbreviated names, and URL parameters
 * Store verses as `UNSIGNED INT(12)` for database indexing
 * Compare and sort verses, ranges, and references (`<`, `==`, `>=`)
 * Test if a range contains, overlaps, or adjoins another range
-* Combine and simplify ranges.
 * Collate references by library and book for iteration
-* Merge and split references
-* Generate links to online bibles
 * Sequentially replace matched references in strings, e.g. with HTML links
 * In English, we follow SBL conventions, including matching 'First Corinthians' for '1 Corinthians'.